Nihar2426/Space-Shooter-Game/README.md

 4. Navigate to the folder where you have the cloned repository
 5. Add the project and click on 'Run Project' or simply press F5 key

-## Or simply download the game from the link below, extract the files, and run the executable to play:
+## How to Play (by executable):
-https://github.com/Nihar2426/Space-Shooter-Game/releases/download/v1.0/Space.Shooter_Planet.Defender_v1.rar [For Windows]
+Simply download the game from the link below, extract the files, and run the executable to play: https://github.com/Nihar2426/Space-Shooter-Game/releases/download/v1.0/Space.Shooter_Planet.Defender_v1.rar [For Windows]

-## 🕹️Controls:
+## Controls:
 Use arrow keys to move the ship,
 Press Space to shoot laser,
 Hold Shift to increase movement speed